commonhaus/foundation/agreements/project-contribution/README.md

     - [docx][fs-docx] | [pdf][fs-pdf]

 - **Asset Transfer Agreement**:
     This agreement formalizes the transfer of assets such as trademarks, domains, or intellectual property to the Foundation.
-It sets the terms for transferring ownership from the current holder—whether a Project Signatory, employer, or another party.
+It sets the terms for transferring ownership from the current holder — whether a Project Signatory, employer, or another party.
     - [docx][asset-transfer-docx] | [pdf][asset-transfer-pdf]

 These documents are regularly reviewed and updated to reflect best practices and changing requirements.